Cart

 Average number of transactions per user per year: 8.4

-The basket in physical stores is higher because consumers usually buy more products at once (more often outerwear, jackets, coats), while online impulsive purchases and single items dominate (blouses, accessories).
+The basket in physical stores is higher because consumers usually buy more products at once (more often outerwear, jackets, coats), while online impulse purchases and single items dominate (blouses, accessories).

 3. Consumer Profile: Who Buys in Second Hand Stores?